History of WVVW, Fairmont/Grafton

 WVVW was housed just a portion of a block from the Post Office in Grafton on the opposite side of the street.
 The offices were at the west end of the main business district near the Taylor County Courthouse, also on the opposite side of the main street.
 The storefront, at 203 West Main Street, had a large glass-windowed front.
 As one entered, there were greeting spaces and about twenty feet back, there was a glassed-in broadcasting booth equipped with the turntable and large microphone of that era.
 Electronics/radio equipment was also prominent in the booth, along with a desk-top counter where the seated announcer or DJ talked into the mike and reached around and let the spinning record start.
 It is thought just the first floor was used.

 Radio and TV in the 50's and 60's provided a training ground for those willing to work hard and enjoy change.
 Employees had to have the intelligence, personality, and energy to "go with the flow" of the rapidly changing telecommunications world.
 The very field was improving on a decade basis rather than a half-century basis as many other business categories.
+This rapid adaptation to change would spur the continuing development of communications modes through the coming decades.

 For example, Bob Bolyard used to work at the radio station WVVW in Grafton and then proceed over to Fisher Mountain to work on television at WJPB.
 He loved the work and this became a training ground for young telecommunications employees.
 Actually, the management of that era was also plowing new ground.